 What started as roadside burger vans has now expanded into cocktail bars and gourmet food trucks offering 5* meals on the go.
 Nowadays at every event we attend, there will be some variation (or three) of food trucks for you to take your pick from.

-If you are interested in starting a mobile catering business, then you want to be aware of what comes with the territory before taking the plunge and that includes the advantages and disadvantages of owning and running one.
+If you are interested in starting a mobile catering business of your very own, join us as we run down the advantages and disadvantages of owning and running a catering van…

 Arguably, a mobile catering business’s main strength is the price.
 Typically, the running costs are low, the prices of dishes are cheaper, and let’s not forget that the actual start-up costs will be lower compared to opening a shop-based restaurant or café.

-For more information, read our guide on how much it costs to start a food truck business.
+For more information regarding expenses, read our guide on how much it costs to start a food truck business.

 Alongside this, the opportunity to market your business is large and, in this industry, it’s all about word of mouth.
 It’s one of the easiest and more importantly, cheapest, ways to get your name and what you’re serving out there because people trust it.

 It’s been proven that if you receive a recommendation from a friend or close family member, you’re more likely to explore it rather than just scrolling past an ad on social media.
 So grab the opportunity and park up in front of a busy office area at lunchtime, go to a popular park, or even attend a music festival and get those people talking about what you have to offer!

 Change location whenever you feel like it